Home/Mouth-Body Connection

 Alzheimer’s and Gum Disease

 Research has linked the presence of gum disease to a higher risk of developing Alzheimer’s disease.
-More recent studies suggest that one of the bacteria that causes gum disease could lead to a buildup of toxic proteins in the brain associated with Alzheimer’s disease.
-While more research is needed to determine if treating gum disease actually reduces the risk of dementia, the growing amount of evidence that the two are linked further emphasizes the importance of managing gum disease.
-This is especially crucial for older patients and those who are predisposed to Alzheimer’s.
-By practicing good oral hygiene and getting regular cleanings and exams from a dental professional, you could potentially protect your brain health, as well.
+Some newer studies suggest that certain bacteria responsible for gum disease — particularly Porphyromonas gingivalis — may play a role in the buildup of harmful proteins in the brain that are connected to Alzheimer’s.
+While more research is needed to determine if treating gum disease actually reduces the risk of dementia, the growing amount of evidence that the two are linked further emphasizes the importance of managing gum disease and the chronic inflammation that accompanies it.

 Oral Cancer and Pathology